tabcat/dynamic-content/ARTICLE.md

 **Q**: Provider Records do not support this use case.
 Could this affect DHT measurements?

 **A**: If this use case became prevalent, it could affect DHT measurements.
-Using Provider Records this way would make it look like the content providers are offline because the peerIDs are used only for IPNS.
+Using Provider Records this way would make it look like the content providers are offline because the PeerIDs are used only for IPNS.

 <br/>